Soro82/fantasy-football-quiz/README.md

 * In the GitHub repository, navigate to the settings tab.
 * From the source section drop-down menu, select the Master Branch.
-* Once the Master Branch has been selected, the page provided the link to the website.
+* Once the Master Branch has been selected, the page provides the link to the website.

 Click [here](https://soro82.github.io/fantasy-football-quiz/) for the live link.